t1m013y/RingBuf-c/DOCS.md

 `buffer_h` – Pointer to the `RingBuf` structure
 Return value – `1` if initialization is successful, `0` otherwise

 Deinitialize the ring buffer.
 Use this function to free memory if you don't need the buffer anymore.
 If the buffer is already deinitialized, returns `1`.
 After deinitialization, the buffer can be initialized and used again.
+**Ignores locked flag**

 **Example:**
 ```c